Which MLB Managers Have Been Fired in 2022?

-Which MLB managers have been fired in 2022? originally appeared on NBC Sports Washington
+Which MLB managers have been fired in 2022? originally appeared on NBC Sports Bayarea

 When it comes to struggling baseball teams, the blame often falls on the manager.